Embu people: History

-Economic activities
+Language

+The Embu speak the Embu language, (also known as Kiembu) as a mother tongue.
+It belongs to the Bantu branch of the Niger-Congo family.
+Kiembu, Kimiiru and Kikuyu share critical language characteristics.
+Additionally many speak Swahili and English as lingua franca, the two official languages of Kenya.

+Education

+Embu has numerous institutions of learning, including primary schools, secondary schools, teacher's training colleges technical institutes, universities and nursing schools.
+The Embu have a strong educational heritage which was provided by the Christian missionaries.
+The main education institutions were started or sponsored by the Catholic, Anglican, Salvation Army, and Methodist churches.
+One chartered Public university, The University of Embu was the first to be established in Embu region.

+Economy

 Embu lies on the windward slopes of Mount Kenya.
 It remarkably occupies the most prime fertile lands of the Kenya highlands.
 Two seasons are enjoyed each year, and the weather is favourable for diverse agricultural activities.
 The main food crops grown are maize, beans, yams, cassava, millet, sorghum, bananas and arrowroot, among others.
 This, alongside the domestic livestock of cows, goats, sheep and chicken, keeps the people well fed throughout the year.
 Instances of drought or famine are extremely rare.
 Embu county has repeatedly been ranked among the richest counties in Kenya and recent demographic surveys have ranked it among counties with longest life expectancy.